Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Funding statement

 \section{Funding statement}

-EG is supported by the National Natural Science Foundation of China (NSFC) programme 11988101 under the foreign talents grant QN2023061004L.
+EG is supported by the Doctor Foundation of Qingdao Binhai University (No. BJZA2025025).
 BCJ acknowledges the support from Raja Ramanna Chair fellowship of the Department of Atomic Energy, Government of India (RRC – Track I Grant 3/3401 Atomic Energy Research 00 004 Research and Development 27 02 31 1002//2/2023/RRC/R\&D-II/13886).
 BCJ also acknowledges support from the Department of Atomic Energy Government of India, under project number 12-R\&D-TFR-5.02-0700.
 PA acknowledges the support from SERB-DST, Govt. of India, via project code CRG/2022/009359.